Transfer Application Process

 - High School transcripts are required if less than one year (less than 30 semester hours of credit) of college coursework has been completed.

-For international students, a completed application also requires:
+For international students, a completed application also requires proof of English proficiency: